Cotton Fabric Types You Can Use To Sew Clothes With!

 I’ve previously written in detail about how the cotton plant is grown, harvested and made into fabric, so I won’t elaborate too much here.
-However a quick recap will tell you that cotton is a natural fiber from a fruiting plant that grows with a shell that protects the fluffy ‘boll’ (the fruit) which grows around the cotton seed.
+However, a quick recap will tell you that cotton is a natural fiber from a fruiting plant that grows with a shell that protects the fluffy ‘boll’ (the fruit) which grows around the cotton seed.

 It’s a naturally created and versatile fabric that is found in numerous types of clothing and 100% cotton fabric is also a popular hypoallergenic option for many.

-Different Weights Of Cotton Fabric
+Cotton Fabric Weights

 Once it has been woven or knitted, cotton fabric is classified by weight ranging from lightweight at one end of the scale to heavyweight at the other.
 The weight will affect the type of cotton fabric created, as well as the way it needs to be laundered.